-Tax fees for fiscal years 2015 and 2014 were for tax return preparation and related consulting, as well as miscellaneous tax advice regarding state income tax filings and potential business reorganizations.
-For fiscal 2015, tax fees also included the R&D tax credit study.
+Tax fees for fiscal years 2016 and 2015 were for tax return preparation and related consulting, as well as miscellaneous tax advice regarding state income tax filings and potential business reorganizations.

 What is the Audit Committee's pre-approval policy?